facebookresearch/spot-sim2real/README.md

 git checkout main
 ```

-## Instructions to Record waypoints (use joystick to move robot around)
+## :video_game: Instructions to Record waypoints (use joystick to move robot around)
 - Before running scripts on the robot, waypoints should be recording.
 These waypoints exist inside file `spot-sim2real/spot_rl_experiments/configs/waypoints.yaml`

 - Before recording receptacles, make the robot sit at home position then run following command